 Subsequent history

 Samuel Appleton owned considerable real estate in Ipswich, but at the time of his death was insolvent.
-The spacious East Street property was sold to Francis Cogswell, June 2, 1733 (65: 146).
+The spacious East Street property was sold to Francis Cogswell on June 2, 1733 (65: 146).
 Only a single mansion house (this house) is mentioned in this deed, but the land measured twelve acres.
-The estate, bounded by Samuel Wainwright west and Francis Cogswell east, was sold to Francis Sayer (Sawyer) May 3, 1746 (90: 46).
+The estate, bounded by Samuel Wainwright on the west and Francis Cogswell on the east, was sold to Francis Sayer (Sawyer) on May 3, 1746 (90: 46).
 Samuel Sawyer, son of Francis, inherited all his real estate and enlarged his inheritance by various purchases, until his holding on this side of East St. included all the original Wainwright land, except the Samuel Wainwright lot.
-The Wainwright – Treadwell House at 62 East St. appears to be the only building on the tract.
+The Wainwright-Treadwell House at 62 East St. appears to be the only building on the tract.

 A Ghost Story

 There was an old legend about Col. John Wainwright’s sister.
-Their mother Phillipa (first wife of Francis Wainwright) died in 1669.
-Mary was the oldest daughter so she inherited her mother’s fine clothing and jewels.
+Their mother, Phillipa (first wife of Francis Wainwright), died in 1669.
+Mary was the oldest daughter, so she inherited her mother’s fine clothing and jewels.
 She was unhealthy and died five years later.
-On her deathbed she bitterly promised a curse on her pretty young sister Martha if she wore the fine clothes after her death.
-Mary resisted for years, but eventually her resolve was weakened by a crush on a charming young man from England.
+On her deathbed, she bitterly promised a curse on her pretty young sister Martha if she wore the fine clothes after her death.
+Mary resisted for years, but eventually, her resolve was weakened by a crush on a charming young man from England.
 She dressed in Mary’s finest and went outside to see her reflection in the well.
-Seeing Mary’s face in the well instead, she went into shock and fainted, and was carried to her bedroom where she was discovered dead the next day alongside her faithful servant Chloe.
+Seeing Mary’s face in the well instead, she went into shock and fainted, and was carried to her bedroom, where she was discovered dead the next day alongside her faithful servant Chloe.
 An old well exists on this property.
-The story, however seems to not be historically correct.
-Mary lived to 52, and married Jeremiah Shephard.
+The story, however, does not appear to be historically correct.
+Mary lived to 52 and married Jeremiah Shephard.
 Martha Wainwright married Joseph Proctor and had ten children, including daughters also named Mary and Martha.

 62 East St. Preservation Agreement